 This blend calls for celery seed, paprika, salt, dry mustard, pepper, cayenne pepper, cinnamon, ground ginger, nutmeg, and cloves.
 The cinnamon, nutmeg, and cloves may surprise you, but they add a warming quality to the overall flavor.

-Spice blends are best stored in an airtight container in a dark, cool pantry for 6 months.
+Once you combined, you want to store this Old Bay Seasoning in an airtight container in a dark, cool pantry for up to 6 months.

 How to Use Old Bay Seasoning